-- Stop the engine, (shut off at Ignition or pull on the Emergency Engine Shut-Off Switch.) - Drop anchor to prevent drifting. - Determine if the problem can be fixed or will assistance be needed. - Call for assistance if needed steering is virtually useless.
+- Stop the engine, (shut off at Ignition or pull on the Engine Emergency Stop Switch lanyard.) - Drop anchor to prevent drifting. - Determine if the problem can be fixed or will assistance be needed. - Call for assistance if needed steering is virtually useless.
 If you are in a congested waterway you will need to react quickly to warn others that you have lost power, propulsion or steering control and that assistance will be needed.